sourcegraph/about/handbook/engineering/campaigns/goals.md

   * Integrate with issue tracking systems

 Our success metrics:
-  * Seconds from changeset create to changeset merged
+  * Seconds from changeset created to changeset merged
   * Percentage of customer changesets merged is greater than (TBD)

 ## Increase the scope of campaigns